e-lizL/e-lizL/README.md

 <div style="margin-top: 150px">

-- I currently work as a front-end web developer for Woolly Rhino, a digital agency that specialisis in React based websites for Individual's and SME's.
+- I currently work as a front-end web developer for Woolly Rhino, a digital agency that specialises in React based websites for Individual's and SME's.

-- When I'm not coding I like looking at things that aren't on a screen - mainly artworks and green spaces.
 </br>
 </br>
 ##